syncfusion-content/blazor-docs/blazor/treemap/accessibility.md

 ## WAI-ARIA attributes

-The TreeMap component follows the [WAI-ARIA](https://www.w3.org/WAI/ARIA/apg/patterns/alert/) patterns to meet the accessibility.
+The Blazor TreeMap component follows the [WAI-ARIA](https://www.w3.org/WAI/ARIA/apg/patterns/alert/) patterns to meet the accessibility.
 The following ARIA attributes are used in the TreeMap component:

 | Attributes | Purpose |
 | --- | --- |